Fedora-OSTree-Setup-dev/Fedora-OSTree-Setup/CONTRIBUTING.md

 and is checked by [`mypy`](https://github.com/python/mypy), which requires `type-setuptools` and `type-requests`.

-3. Be sure to run the unit tests and test your code first before opening pull requests, the unit test can be invoked with [`pytest`](https://github.com/pytest-dev/pytest/): `python -m pytest tests/tests.py`.
+3. Be sure to run the checks and test your code first before opening pull requests, the unit test can be invoked with `./check.sh`.

 4. Always comply to [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md).